Vanya-16/Vanya-16.github.io/_posts/2020-11-29-Predict Loan Repayment.md

 ### Result: We were able to pre-process our data, do some feature engineering and create a model that predicts whether a loan would get repaid or not with an accuracy of 89%.
-#### A mentioned before, due to unbalanced data, out true metric evaluation is ideally given by the F1 score of parametric with less values, i.e. 0.
+#### As mentioned before, due to unbalanced data, out true metric evaluation is ideally given by the F1 score of parametric with less values, i.e. 0.
 Here, it is 61%.
-#### Whether it is bad or not depends on the metric and the actual business requirement of the model we created.
+#### Whether it is good or not depends on the metric and the actual business requirement of the model we created.
 Given the skewed data, this is still pretty good.